ryzenpay/ownitall/README.md

 ## Flags

-- -i : non interactive mode which requires a string parameter in the format of: `1,1,4,1,Vultures,0,0,0,0,0`
+- -i : non interactive mode which requires a string parameter in the format of ex: `1,1,4,1,Vultures,0,0,0,0,0`
+        - agreements are accepted, enter is automatically passed and if windows filenames need to have `\\`
+- -l : log level, supports: debug, info, off

 ## Library
 A library can be used to get the best metadata and coverart for your tracks, there are several options and they each have their benefits and drawbacks